 3. Updates to Commercial & Mixed Use Zoning

 The City has narrowed the scope of this component with regard to zone consolidation and barriers to mixed use development.
 Staff anticipates moving forward with draft amendments following Council adoption of the two project components listed above.
-Additional information and public outreach will take place late summer - early fall 2014.
+Additional information and public outreach will take place in the fall of 2014.

 Lake Oswego residents and stakeholders will have multiple opportunities to participate in the process.
 Public input will be sought through a focus group, advisory committee meetings, open houses, Planning Commission & Development Review Commission meetings, and public hearings.
 We encourage you to participate!